Skip to main content

 Frequently asked questions (FAQs)

-• The board conducts affordability reviews on prescription drugs and insulin products based on criteria in OAR 925.200.0010 and OAR 925.200.0020.
-The board will identify nine drugs and at least one insulin product that it determines may create affordability challenges for health care systems or high out-of-pocket costs for Oregonians.
+• The board conducts affordability reviews under ORS 646A.694 on prescription drugs and insulin products based on criteria in OAR 925.200.0010 and OAR 925.200.0020.
+The board identifies up to nine drugs that it determines may create affordability challenges for health care systems or high out-of-pocket costs for Oregonians.
+Identifying insulin products is optional.
 The board presents the list to the Oregon Legislature each year.
-This board process is outlined in Senate Bill 844, the board's founding legislation.
-Find prescription drug review dates and reports on the PDAB affordability review web page.
+Learn more on the prescription drug review and data pages.

-• The board provides policy recommendations, reports and letters for the Oregon Legislature.
-Each December, the board provides legislative policy recommendations for making prescription drugs more affordable.
-The board also provides a legislative report about generic drugs.
-Read the board 2023 policy recommendations, generic drug report and all other reports posted on the PDAB Legislative reports page.
+• The board provides reports and policy recommendations for the Oregon Legislature about ways to make prescription drugs more affordable.
+Read the 2025 annual report on the PDAB Legislative reports page.

-• The board approved policies to guide its work when it was first established in June 2022.
-Each year, the board reviews the policies and amends them, if needed.
+• The board has approved policies to guide its work.
 The board may adopt rules in accordance with applicable provisions under ORS Chapter 183.
-During the rulemaking process the public is encouraged to submit comments to provide feedback by signing up for and attending board meetings and hearings.
-Find all the policies and rules on the PDAB policies and rulemaking page.
-Additional information on the rules advisory committee schedules are posted on the PDAB RAC webpage.
+Find all the policies and rules on the PDAB policies and rulemaking page

 No.

-• Board meetings are virtual and take place on Wednesdays using Zoom for Government.
+Board meetings are virtual and take place on the third Wednesday of the month using Zoom for Government.
 View the board meeting schedule here.
-Register in advance for board meetings by clicking on the registration link next to each board meeting date.
-Meetings notices and other information will be posted on this web page and emailed out twice a month, two weeks and one week before the meeting.
-To receive notice of the board meetings, please sign up here.
+Register in advance for board meetings by clicking on the registration link next to the board meeting date.
+Meetings notices and agendas are posted on PDAB board calendar page and emailed out twice a month, two weeks and one week before the meeting.
+To receive notice of the board meetings, sign up here.

-• You will receive a confirmation email from Zoom after you register for the board meeting.
+You should receive an email from Zoom to confirm registration.
 If you have not received a confirmation email, try again to register by clicking on the Zoom registration link on the board calendar page.
-If you still have not received confirmation, please let us know so we can confirm your registration.
-Contact us at pdab@dcbs.oregon.gov.
+If you still have not received confirmation, email us so we can help resolve the issue, pdab@dcbs.oregon.gov.

 Oral testimony